autism-all-grown-up/website/content/home/impact.md

 - Improve online resources for autistic adults and provide consulting services to others to do the same.
 - Participate in data analysis and research to inform policy and advocacy efforts.
-- Unlike most autism-related websites, _we will allocate a significant portion of our budget to continuously reviewing and updating this information as it evolves._
+- Unlike most autism-related websites, _we will allocate a significant portion of our budget to continuously reviewing and updating this information as it evolves_.